GridTools/gt4py/docs/functional/Workshop.md

     return qc, qr, sedimentation_flux
 ```

-Embed the `scan_operator` in a `field_operator`.
-The sedimentation flux would be treated as a temporary, and deleted upon exit:
+The `scan_operator` in embedded a `field_operator`.
+For now we do this, such that sedimentation flux is treated as a temporary, and deleted upon exit of the `field_operator`:

 ```{code-cell} ipython3
 @field_operator